BizShuk/yfin/README.md

 # yfinance-go — Yahoo Finance Client for Go (Open Source)

+> ⚠️ **IMPORTANT DISCLAIMER** ⚠️
+>
+> **This project is NOT affiliated with, endorsed by, or sponsored by Yahoo Finance or Yahoo Inc.**
+>
+> This is an **independent, open-source Go client** that accesses publicly available financial data from Yahoo Finance's website.
+Yahoo Finance does not provide an official API for this data, and this client operates by scraping publicly accessible web pages.
+>
+> **Use at your own risk.** Yahoo Finance may change their website structure at any time, which could break this client.
+We make no guarantees about data accuracy, availability, or compliance with Yahoo Finance's terms of service.
+>
+> **Legal Notice:** Users are responsible for ensuring their use of this software complies with Yahoo Finance's terms of service and applicable laws in their jurisdiction.

+---

 > **Purpose:** A production‑grade **Go client** for Yahoo Finance data that:
 > - Fetches **historicals** (bars), **quotes**, and **fundamentals** with correct **currency units**, **intervals**, and **corporate action adjustments**.
 > - Produces **`ampy-proto`** payloads (e.g., `ampy.bars.v1.BarBatch`, `ampy.fundamentals.v1.Snapshot`) and, when configured, **publishes to `ampy-bus`** topics (e.g., `ampy/{env}/bars/v1/{mic}.{symbol}`).